dapr/blog/daprblog/content/posts/2023/dapr-kratix/index.md

 ![Kratix GitOps approach](dapr-kratix-02.png "Kratix GitOps approach")

 Stepping back, an empty Kratix is not much use on its own.
 It’s power comes when you load new capabilities into it – this is done through the concept of a **Promise**.
 Examples of Promises are foundational platform-building blocks such as databases or messaging technologies, or they can represent more complex customized concerns such as your organization's golden paths.
+For example, setting up application infrastructure (databases, message brokers, identity management solutions), cloud resources (networks, hardware) and configuring all these to work together for teams to consume using a self-service approach.

-Promise encapsulate 4 main features:
+A **Promise** encapsulate 4 main features:

 * A definition of the as-a-service API contract that enables the consumption of the capability.
 * A Pipeline which executes on each API request which can codify your own policies and opinions (security, compliance, etc).
 Pipelines are no more than a chain of containers that will run to wire things up.